The History of the Tilth Movement

 There are now six Tilth chapters active in Washington: Vashon Island, Seattle, South Whidbey, Snoqualmie Valley, Spokane, and Tilth Producers (formerly the Tilth Producers Cooperative).*

-Seattle Tilth's Urban Agriculture Center, located at the Good Shepherd Center in Wallingford, is an organic oasis in the heart of the city.
+Seattle Tilth now manages five community learning gardens and three educational farms in King County, providing hands-on learning, training and support for year-round intensive vegetable and fruit production.
 Known nation-wide for starting the Master Composter program, Seattle Tilth helps educate urban gardeners both young and old.
-The Tilth Demonstration Gardens provide year-round models for intensive vegetable and fruit production.
-Seattle Tilth's "city chicken" tours have become popular social events.
-The Children's Garden introduces hundreds of youngsters each year to the wonder of plants and the natural world.
-And each September the Tilth Organic Harvest Fair reunites country and city cousins for a joyous celebration of Washington food and agriculture.
+Seattle Tilth's Chicken Coop and Urban Far Tour has become a popular annual city wide events.
+The children's education program introduces hundreds of children and youth each year to the wonder of plants and the natural world.
+And each September, Seattle Tilth's Harvest Fair reunites country and city cousins for a joyous celebration of local organic food and agriculture.

 The Tilth chapters on Vashon and Whidbey Islands each sponsor farmers markets in their local communities.
 The Vashon chapter, known as the Vashon Island Growers Association, recently provided a dramatic example of Tilth's coming of age.
 In the spring of 1999, they were informed that the owners of the property where they'd been hosting their market for many years had decided to sell.
 This news prompted an island-wide fundraising campaign and in just 90 days the Tilth chapter raised $250,000, all from personal contributions, to purchase the property and preserve it for the community's use for the local farmers market in perpetuity.